 3. Be specific.

 “We’re going to make the world a better place,” really doesn’t work here, and never did.
 What is your brand or product changing?
 What area will it impact?
-Only ubiquitous service-provider companies like Microsoft or Samsung can get away with a very broad slogan.
+Only ubiquitous service-provider companies like Microsoft can get away with a very broad slogan.
 Even giants like FedEx focus on one expertise (delivering packages).
 Your slogan can be very lofty in its aspirations to impact one aspect of human existence — but definitely know what that one aspect is.